QR Codes for Nonprofits: Simple Guide to Boost Donations

 QR Code for Nonprofits – Dos and Don’ts

 • You should always test your QR code before sharing it with the public.
 Mistakes happen: it’s possible there was an error in your URL, someone included the wrong URL; or maybe the text or images came too close to the QR code.
-Confirm that the code is scannable and directs you to the appropriate page before putting it out.
+Confirm that the code is scannable and direct you to the appropriate page before putting it out.

 QR codes for fundraising are a great way to take your campaigns and donation efforts to the next level.
 They can also streamline your information-sharing processes.
-The metrics data that you gather from any dynamic code can help you in many ways.
-It can speak to the effectiveness of your campaign; help you understand who is consuming your content and how they are typically interacting with it.
+The data you gather from any dynamic code can help you in many ways.
+It can speak to the effectiveness of your campaign and help you understand who is consuming your content and how they are typically interacting with it.
 With this new information, you can build more effective, user-friendly campaigns in the future and continue to grow.

 You can also start interacting with a younger, tech-savvy audience and look as modern and professional as you truly are.
-Get creative and have fun with these codes; they’re a great addition to your design process and should help you create more clean content.
+Get creative and have fun with these codes.
+They’re a great addition to your design process and should help you create more clean content.
 Plus, they’re a great touch-free option that saves paper and printing costs.

 Our nonprofit blog can help you with more resources and tips on nonprofit management.
 Feel free to check it out.